rguides

 startsWith(x, prefix)

-The startsWith() function checks whether a character vector begins with a specified substring.
-It returns a logical vector indicating match status.
+The startsWith() function checks whether each element of a character vector begins with a specified substring.
+It returns a logical vector of the same length, where each element is TRUE if the string starts with the prefix and FALSE otherwise.

 Syntax